Kei18/pibt2/readme.md

 ===
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

-The code repository of the paper "[Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding](https://kei18.github.io/pibt2/)" (the journal version).
+The code repository of the paper "[Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding](https://kei18.github.io/pibt2/)" (AIJ-22; the journal version).

 - There is [an old implementation](https://github.com/Kei18/pibt) for [the conference paper (IJCAI-19)](https://www.ijcai.org/proceedings/2019/76); this repo is much faster and cleaner.
 - The implementation includes both Multi-Agent Path Finding (MAPF) and Multi-Agent Pickup and Delivery (MAPD).